bestinslot-xyz/brc20-programmable-module/README.md

 > You must use clang as CC.
 Try installing clang `sudo apt install clang` before running `brc20_prog`.
 >
 > Eg. `CC=/usr/bin/clang CXX=/usr/bin/clang++`.
 Clang llvm version must be the same as the one used by rust compiler.
 On the rust side you should use `RUSTFLAGS="-Clinker-plugin-lto -Clinker=clang -Clink-arg=-fuse-ld=lld"`.
->

-> [!WARNING]
-> Compression with zstd requires a larger stack size, otherwise you might see a stack overflow. `RUST_MIN_STACK=4194304` should be set to increase stack size while running.

 ## Supported JSON-RPC methods